David Leavitt (banker): Biography

 David Leavitt died at the home of his son Edward in Manhattan on December 30, 1879, at age 88.
 His wife predeceased him, dying in 1867 at age 76 at the couple's Great Barrington estate.
 Leavitt was a longtime member of the First Presbyterian Church of Brooklyn, where he had worshipped for a half-century.
 While in Great Barrington, Leavitt attended the First Congregational Church of Great Barrington.
-David Leavitt and his wife had an only daughter, Elizabeth Leavitt Howe, whose son and grandson became New Jersey bankers and lived at Fieldhead, the family estate in Princeton, New Jersey, as well as three sons, Edward, Henry and David Jr.
+David Leavitt and his wife had a daughter, Elizabeth Leavitt Howe, whose son and grandson became New Jersey bankers and lived at Fieldhead, the family estate in Princeton, New Jersey, as well as three sons, Edward, Henry and David Jr.

 David Leavitt Jr., moved to Dresden, Germany, where daughter Louise Walcott Leavitt married Baron Franz Oswald Trützschler von Falkenstein.
 Her sister Helen Hudson Leavitt married Baron Adolf von Strahlenheim.
 Hugh Toler Leavitt, brother of the Baronesses, became a German Army officer.

 David Leavitt's nephew David Leavitt Hough, a lawyer educated at Middlebury College, settled at LaSalle, Illinois, where he acted as an attorney for the Trustees of the Illinois and Michigan Canal.